InquestGeronimo/horizon-takeoff/README.md

     <img width="400" height="350" src="/img/rocket.png">
 </div>

-**Horizon Takeoff** is a Python library for simplifying the cloud deployment of LLMs with TitanML's [Takeoff Server](https://github.com/titanml/takeoff-community) on AWS, with a specific focus on EC2 and SageMaker.
+**Horizon Takeoff** is a Python library for simplifying the cloud deployment of LLMs with TitanML's [Takeoff Server](https://github.com/titanml/takeoff-community) on AWS.
 The deployment process is facilitated through an interactive Terminal User Interface (TUI) for streamlining the configuration of your cloud environment.
 To gain a deeper understanding of the features offered by the Takeoff Server, refer to TitanML's [documentation](https://docs.titanml.co/docs/intro).

 With Horizon-Takeoff, you have the flexibility to choose between two distinct workflows: